lingo-reviews/tenets/README.md

 ### Writing a Tenet

-The `go/tenets` directory has a variety of examples of tenets in Go.
+Start with go/dev/README.md.
+The `go/tenets` directory also has a variety of examples of tenets in Go.
 Copy one of those to get started.
-Other languages are possible.
-All tenets talk to lingo via the API schema defined in api.proto.
-You can use api.proto to generate the API in one of 10 languages.
-Visit grpc.io to learn more.

 ## Hey!
 Where's my LAAS?